-13.4.1 The middle school schedule shall include: 13.4.1.1 A 6-period day schedule including 5 instructional periods and 1 period set aside exclusively for teacher preparation and planning.
-13.4.1.2 In addition to (1) above, 1 homeroom/advisory period shall be included in the middle school schedules.
-13.4.2 Elementary special day class and middle school RSP/SDC teachers shall receive the equivalent of six (6) days per year of release time which shall occur on unit member work days during the student instructional year (can be broken into half days) to provide additional time to be used for IEPs, testing, and related special education duties.
-The release time must be requested at least ten (10) days in advance, is subject to approval of the site administrator, and may not be taken adjacent to scheduled school holidays or vacation breaks.
-13.4.3 Pre-K, and TK-8 teachers will be provided preparation time on at least 18 days per school year when students are released early.
+- Pre-K, and TK-8 teachers will be provided preparation time on at least 18 days per school year when students are released early.
 This time will be reserved exclusively for teacher preparation.
-Other early released days will be utilized for activities determined by the District.
-13.4.4 Teachers in grades 4-5 will be provided two 50-minute preparation periods during each full week of instruction.
+Other early released days will be utilized for activities determined by the District. - Teachers in grades K-5 will be provided preparation period as follows: - Grades 4-5: Two 50-minute preparation periods during each full week of instruction.
 Grade 4-5 teachers will be encouraged by the parties to develop a core curriculum approach to further reduce the requirement for multiple subject preparation.

-13.4.4.1 Should a 4/5 grade teacher miss a preparation period due to the absence of the physical education teacher or instructional associate (IA) and the 4/5 grade teacher either: (1) keeps their students in the classroom; or (2) participates with students at PE due to the absence of the IA, the 4/5 grade teacher shall receive one hour of pay at the current teacher hourly rate.
-13.4.5 Teachers teaching in the SEAL program shall have six (6) release days available which shall occur on unit member work days during the student instructional year for preparation and planning activities directly related to the SEAL program.
+- 13.4.4.1.1 Should a 4/5 grade teacher miss a preparation period due to the absence of the physical education teacher or instructional associate (IA) and the 4/5 grade teacher either: (1) keeps their students in the classroom; or (2) participates with students at PE due to the absence of the IA, the 4/5 grade teacher shall receive one hour of pay at the current teacher hourly rate. - Beginning the 2024-2025 school year, grades K-3: one 30-minute preparation period during each full instructional week. - Should a K-3 grade teacher miss a preparation period due to the absence of the prep teacher and the K-3 grade teacher keeps their students in the classroom, the K-3 grade teacher shall receive one-half hour of pay at the current teacher hourly rate.

+Teachers teaching in the SEAL program shall have six (6) release days available which shall occur on unit member work days during the student instructional year for preparation and planning activities directly related to the SEAL program.